DavidePare/SVL/REAMDE.md

                 ltl p5 {[](!opendoor -> <> opendoor)}

--   Whenever the button at floor x (x=1,2,3) becomes pressed then the cabin will eventually be at the fllor x with the door open
+-   Whenever the button at floor x (x=1,2,3) becomes pressed then the cabin will eventually be at the floor x with the door open

                 ltl p6 {[](state[piano-1] ->  <>(elevator==piano && opendoor))}